S.P. Greaney is a freelance writer who's interested in social and political issues that impact society today.

-By 2007, Ireland has made significant improvement in meeting standards set out in the Habitats Directive.
+By 2007, Ireland had made significant improvement in meeting standards set out in the Habitats Directive.
 Along with more surveys, they adopted a better approach in the method that they used to record data.

 By 2013, when they released their next progress report, one area that had not seen any improvement at all was raised and blanket bogs.
-In this progression report it showed that Ireland were still behind in putting measure in place to start protecting these special areas of conservation and the outcome was recorded as ongoing decline.
+In this progression report it showed that Ireland were still behind in putting measures in place to start protecting these special areas of conservation and the outcome was recorded as ongoing decline.

 The Bogs at Risk

 A raised bog it is a body of land that has the consistency of spongy watery land.
-For thousands of years layers and layers of decayed vegetation would build upon itself and with the right conditions, this land gradually turns into peat which is then cut into turf.
+For thousands of years, layers and layers of decayed vegetation would build upon itself and, with the right conditions, this land gradually turns into peat which is then cut into turf.

-For a blanket bogs to grow, it needs waterlogged land that continues to remain wet all the time.
+For a blanket bog to grow, it needs waterlogged land that continues to remain wet all the time.
 Peat grows on wet flat terrain or sometimes on land that has a gentle slope to it.

-Why Do the European Union Want Turf Cutting to Cease
+Why Do the European Union Want Turf Cutting to Cease?

 The reasons behind the European Union wanting Ireland to stop turf cutting are as follows.